Silvergate Capital shares plunge as bank reveals doubts about its viability - KESQ

 Silvergate Capital, a dominant lender to cryptocurrency firms, is spiraling.

-The bank’s shares fell more than 40% Thursday morning after it told the Securities and Exchange Commission that it won’t be able to file its annual report on time and that it is evaluating its ability to stay in business.
+The bank’s shares fell more than 40% after it told the Securities and Exchange Commission in filing Wednesday night that it won’t be able to file its annual report on time and that it is evaluating its ability to stay in business.

 Silvergate told the SEC it was “analyzing certain regulatory and other inquiries and investigations that are pending.”